-Explanation.-In this section, "goods" does not include a con-smuggled veyance used as a means of transport.
+Explanation.-In this section, "goods" does not include a con-concealing veyance used as a means of transport.

-- 120. (1) Smuggled goods may be confiscated notwithstanding any Confiscation of smuggled goods not- - (2) Where smuggled goods are mixed with other goods in such withstanding manner that the smuggled goods cannot be separated from such in form, other goods, the whole of the goods shall be liable to confiscation:
+- 120. (1) Smuggled goods may be confiscated notwithstanding any Confiscation change in their form. - (2) Where smuggled goods are mixed with other goods in such withstanding any change manner that the smuggled goods cannot be separated from such in form, other goods, the whole of the goods shall be liable to confiscation: